yc702/cnVpermtest/README.md

 # cnVpermtest
-Epigenetic and mutational landscape in head and neck squamous cell carcinoma
+Epigenetic and mutational landscape in head and neck squamous cell carcinoma;

 ### Introduction